Excerpt: Hunter by Blood

 “I know.
 But I don’t feel like I can sleep.”
 Kayn coughed into his pillows, grimacing.
 “I rather feel like I’m burning up and will be up soon with too much energy.”

 “What …?
 Kayn, you’re not making any sense.”
 Bryce looked completely confused.
 “Hell, you were bitten by a damned werewolf.
 You should be half dead by now and turning already!”

 “Sorry for not obeying the rules, but I’m serious.
 I’m starting to feel better.”

 He slowly pushed himself up with his right arm, cautiously testing the movement in his left shoulder.
 Big mistake; it hurt immediately when he only slightly moved it.
 His left arm felt numb and useless, which was both unsettling and creepy.
-Considering that he was lucky to have even been alive, Kayn didn’t complain about it.
-He was more concerned with figuring out what in the world had happened to make it so that the infection wasn’t taking effect as it should have.
+Considering he was lucky to even be alive, Kayn didn’t complain about it.
+He was more concerned with figuring out what in the world had happened to make it so that the infection wasn’t taking effect as it should.